Deadline for Applications: December 15, 2015

 A cumulative Grade Point Average (CGPA) of 3.0/4.0 overall, or at least 3.2/4.0 over the last two years of study

-Candidates who are health professionals from outside North America must provide GRE scores
+Candidates who are health professionals graduates from outside Canada of the United States of America must provide GRE scores

 Proof of competency in oral and written English (if applicable)